Oeneis chryxus: Courtship

 A female brown Arctic flies up to higher ridges and mountains, in a phenomenon known as hilltopping, for mating.
 This mating mechanism occurs because males can be found at a frequency about 15 to 30 times higher on ridges than in meadows, so females can reduce their energy output and exposure to predation while searching for mates.
 Because the ridges provide no other benefit such as food, shelter, avoidance of predators, or thermoregulation, males inhabit these areas specifically for mating, as the elevations are easily located by females.
 The highly contested territories also do not include areas for oviposition, food, or other resources to offer the female.
 Thus, the female similarly comes to these territories for only mating, with no other visible benefit from the male.
 "Drifters", or males who were unable to acquire a territory, enjoy fewer copulations than those who have territories.

-The darker patch on the dorsal forewing that males of this species possess are scent scales that emit pheremones used in courtship.
+The darker patch on the dorsal forewing that males of this species possess are scent scales that emit pheromones used in courtship.
 Males that encounter a female chase her into an upward spiral, and, upon distinguishing the sex of its partner, turns the approach into a courtship flight for the female rather than the sparring it would do for a male.
 The male spirals around the female more closely than he would during a male-male spiral, while the female does little spiralling.
 The virgin female may alert the males of her receptiveness to mating by performing a solicitation, or a Lolita flight.
 If the female lands on the ground, the male attempts to mate.
 Females are likely to return to the more protected sites like meadows upon mating for oviposition.
 Virgin females are scarce in this species, as most females mate only once in their lifetime.